 Animal Sensing Trail

 In addition to all the exhibits above, the National Science and Media Museum’s learning team will be on gallery performing sense tests—finding which visitors are ‘super sensers’ and investigating if sound affects the taste of chocolate.
-For younger visitors (under 7s) there is a trail featuring interactive activities and surprising facts about animals’ senses, such as the catfish which has taste buds on the outside of its body—imagine being a giant tongue!
+For younger visitors (under the age of 7) there is a trail featuring interactive activities and surprising facts about animals’ senses, such as the catfish which has taste buds on the outside of its body—imagine being a giant tongue!

 NOTES FOR EDITORS